 Drifting along in silence, disturbed only by a brisk breeze, we anxiously anticipated

 Fortunately, our visit to Three Sisters coincided with a cold front moving into the gulf, drastically increasing the manatee population inhabiting the cove.
 Slowly, several inquisitive, algae-covered manatees welcomed us to the spring while many others swam in during our exploration.

 Slow-moving and docile by nature, manatees appreciate a calm and passive presence.
 Passive observation ensures your best chance at an up-close manatee encounter.

 A swim in Three Sisters Springs submerges you in untampered beauty and serenity.
 One can’t help but marvel at some of nature

 Despite their rotund physiques and topping out at over 1,000 pounds, manatees only have 5% body fat.
 This leanness, in part, plays a role in why these mammals can’t tolerate water temperatures below 68 degrees.

 Their need for warmer waters

 Approximately fifty manatees live in Kings Bay year-round.
-That means you can snag a swim with them
+That means you can still go swimming with manatees

 Local Attitude Concerning Crystal River and Swimming with Manatees